astronomer/docs/astro/connect-aws.md

 <TabItem value="Amazon Route 53">

-Use Amazon Route 53 to allow Astro to access a VPC through a .
+Use Route53 Resolver rules to allow Astro to resolve DNS queries for resources running in other VPCs or on-premises.

 #### Prerequisites